shrinathrao97/shrinathrao97.github.io/index.md

 This blog holds projects that I have worked on and am working on.
 Most posts on this blog are relatively old as I have since been working at Uhnder Inc. as a visualization engineer.

-There I help visualize radar output and sensor ROS data on a tool called ProViz (https://proviz.online/) and other interal visualization tools, and as such have not had much time for personal projects since
+There I help visualize radar output and sensor ROS data on a tool called ProViz (https://proviz.online/) and other internal visualization tools, and as such have not had much time for personal projects since

 -Shri